Erruar/Saku-Overclock/README.md

-In order for my app to work properly, you will first need to download Notebook fan controller [Link to download](https://github.com/hirschmann/nbfc/releases)
+In order for my app to work properly, you will first need to download Notebook fan controller [Link to download](https://github.com/hirschmann/nbfc/releases) If you don't want to control the coolers through my app, you can skip this step.

 ### Installation